 Have you ever thought that your palms might sweat more than the average person?
 Have you ever asked yourself, “Why are my palms so sweaty?”
 If either of these has crossed your mind, you are not alone.
 The excessive sweating of palms that you are experiencing is likely caused by a medical condition known as palmar hyperhidrosis. (more…)Read more

 Do you notice that your palms always feel damp?
 Have you found yourself feeling self-conscious or embarrassed about excessive perspiration on your hands?
 If so, you may be suffering from Palmar Hyperhidrosis, and if you think you are forced to live with this condition forever, think again. (more…)Read more

-Sweating is the body’s natural cooling mechanism, however sometimes a person may suffer from excessive, uncontrollable sweating, unrelated to outside temperature or intensity of exercise.
+Sweating is the body’s natural cooling mechanism.
+However, sometimes a person may suffer from excessive, uncontrollable sweating, unrelated to outside temperature or intensity of exercise.
 This condition is known as hyperhidrosis.
 Not only can it make daily tasks more difficult, but may cause anxiety and stress in social settings that often leads to even further perspiration.
 If you are experiencing symptoms of hyperhidrosis, know that you are not alone.
-Nearly eight million Americans suffer from some form of hyperhidrosis, yet only 38% may seek medical attention.* (more…)Read more
+Nearly eight million Americans suffer from some form of hyperhidrosis, yet only 38 percent may seek medical attention.* (more…)Read more